dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 * **HttpVersion**: HTTP protocol `Version` used to set [HttpRequestMessage.Version](xref:System.Net.Http.HttpRequestMessage.Version) on the underlying gRPC HTTP request. gRPC-Web doesn't require a specific version and doesn't override the default unless specified.

 > [!IMPORTANT]
 > Generated gRPC clients have sync and async methods for calling unary methods.
 For example, `SayHello` is sync and `SayHelloAsync` is async.
-Calling a sync method in a Blazor WebAssembly app will cause the app to hang.
+Calling a sync method in a Blazor WebAssembly app will cause the app to become unresponsive.
 Async methods must always be used in Blazor WebAssembly.

 ## Additional resources